My Ice Cream Emergency FundApr 25, 2023

 Simply put, an emergency fund is money set aside in a “safe bucket”, like a checking account, money market fund, or even short-term Treasury bills, that you can access quickly without paying penalties or fees.
 It’s also kept in safe investments that will not lose significant value.
 The last thing you want is to see the money you thought was safe drop in price due to goings-on in the stock market.

 Establishing an emergency fund is a good first step toward having a solid financial foundation.
 In fact, it probably is the most important step you can take towards financial independence and long-term stability.
+(I talk about this extensively in the 321 Retirement Plan guide.
+You can download a free copy here.)

 Not only does an emergency fund provide a safety net for your investments.
 It also allows you to disconnect emotionally from your investments.
 What?!?
 Yes, you heard me.
 The key to successful long-term investing is to not be emotionally involved in your investments.
 But, how can you do that if your day-to-day survival is dependent on your investments?
 If a sudden wind can come and knock down your precious house of cards, of course, you are going to monitor the markets like a hawk, of course, you are going to be emotionally involved.